 We would like to emphasise that teaching a child to read is a partnership between home and school.
 We depend on parents to give children this individual time - just five minutes spent reading with your child each day helps to build the child's interest and confidence.
 It is important that you talk about the book before and after you listen to the child read.
 It is also important that this does not stop as soon as a child is able to read independently; discussion of plot, characters, etc. is very helpful even in Y6.
 All children are provided with a reading book and a home reading record.
 We ask that when you hear your child read you record it in the record book.
 This, along with their reading book needs to be returned to school each day, so children can continue to read this book in school and so teachers can monitor their progress.

-In Norman Pannell Primary School we use phonics to ensure that every single child in our school gets the very best support in learning to read and write.
-We teach synthetic phonics, in a systematic way, driving up standards in reading and writing.
+At Norman Pannell Primary School we use phonics to ensure that every single child in our school gets the very best support in learning to read and write.
+We teach synthetic phonics following the 'Letters and Sounds' scheme in a systematic way, driving up standards in reading and writing.
 Children have a discrete lesson once a day in phonics or spellings throughout the school.
 At the end of year one children will be expected to complete the phonics screening check which emphasises the importance of phonics in ensuring every child becomes a successful reader.

 We place a strong emphasis on phonics when children begin to write, so children will start to try making up their own words by using the sounds they know.
 However, they are encouraged to look at the way words are spelled correctly, and with encouragement build up a sight vocabulary of common words.
 From Year 1 onwards, children will begin to take home spellings to learn.
 They will be taught a variety of methods for learning spellings; it helps if you can encourage them to use these methods to learn the words, rather than just test them.